datlechin/flarum-birthdays/README.md

 - [x] Show birthdays on user card.
 - [x] User can set their own birthdays.
+- [x] Add ability to user can hide their date of birth and age.
 - [ ] Add a widget to show birthdays on the forum homepage.
 - [ ] Add birthday field to `EditUserModal` modal.
 - [ ] Add for the users birthday during registration.
 - [ ] Add ability to who can see and edit the birthdays.

 ## Links